vanderpool23/vanderschool/course-intro-to-design-and-tech/course-information.md

 Overall, the key to designing a good digital product is to prioritize user needs and feedback throughout the design process, and to continuously iterate and improve the product based on user insights and data.

+### Activity: Choose Your Own Experience

+Here are step-by-step instructions for building a choose-your-own-adventure game in Google Slides:

+1. Open a new Google Slides presentation and create a new slide for each decision point in your adventure.
+For example, if your adventure involves a character exploring a haunted house, you might create a slide for each room in the house, with different choices for the character to make on each slide.
+2. Add text boxes to each slide with descriptions of the setting and the choices available to the user.
+You can also add images or other media to enhance the story.
+3. Create hyperlinks between slides to allow the user to make their choice and advance to the next part of the story.
+To do this, highlight the text or image you want to link, click on "Insert" in the menu bar, select "Link," and then choose the slide you want to link to.
+4. Test your adventure by going through each slide and making sure that the hyperlinks are working correctly.
+5. Add a "Game Over" slide with a message indicating that the user has lost the game.
+You can also add a "Congratulations!" slide with a message indicating that the user has won the game.
+6. Add navigation buttons to each slide to allow the user to go back to previous choices or restart the game.
+To do this, click on "Insert" in the menu bar, select "Shapes," and then choose the arrow shape you want to use.
+Place the arrow on the slide and link it to the appropriate slide using the hyperlink tool.
+7. Customize the theme and design of your adventure game by changing the background, font, and colors to match the theme of your story.
+8. Share your adventure game with others by publishing it to the web or sharing a link with your friends.

+Congratulations!
+You have successfully created a choose-your-own-adventure game in Google Slides.

 ## Data Visualizations

 ## Basics of Coding and Programming